 By default, the nac-settings command is not present in the configuration of each group policy.
-The ASA automatically enables NAC for a group policy when you assign a NAC policy to it.
+The adaptive security appliance automatically enables NAC for a group policy when you assign a NAC policy to it.

 The following example command assigns the NAC policy named framework1 to the group policy: